kuleuven/iRODS-User-Training/05_iCommands_Handson_User-Training.md

 - Oops, we made a mistake!
 Open the file corpus2.txt, and look what the language is.
   Overwrite the current AVU with one with the correct value (tip: check the documentation of imeta with `imeta -h`).
 - Execute a query which searches all files which contain Dutch text.
-- Give all three files the AVU 'type:text', only using one command.
-  You can search for ways to do this in the documentation of imeta.

 <details>